AzHicham/loki/Readme.md

 and have the engine (same code) for every one of them.
 For now there is only one implementation : forward request with a criteria on arrival time and walking time, implemented in [depart_after.rs](./src/request/depart_after.rs).

-In order to ease the construction a `Request` structure that implements the `PublicTransit` trait, this library provides the `LaxatipsData` structure.
+In order to ease the construction of a `Request` structure that implements the `PublicTransit` trait, this library provides the `LaxatipsData` structure.
 A `LaxatipsData` is made of two distincts parts:
 - a `Model` from the `transit_model` crate.
 This is the input data that contains all information on the public transit network, as well as means to communicate with the client (e.g. string identifier for all objects)